Frédéric Luz: Pretender to the throne of Araucanía and Patagonia

+Dynastic succession and end of reign

 On May 12, 2025, in accordance with the 2016 Additional Act to the Constitution of the Kingdom of Araucania and Patagonia, Laurent Lafayne was elected Prince under the name Antoine V. This election was officially endorsed by Prince Frédéric I, marking a legitimate and consensual dynastic transition within the Royal House.

 The succession follows the symbolic monarchical tradition of the Kingdom, rooted in customary law and the principle of free designation.
 It reflects a commitment to continuity in humanitarian and cultural advocacy for the Mapuche people, while embracing a modernized and structured vision of the princely role.

 Antoine V, co-founder of the Order of the Southern Star, continues the initiatives launched by Frédéric I, particularly in promoting indigenous rights and preserving Mapuche cultural heritage.